-The event will be held online, and will take place May 17-19, 21, and 26, 2021. —
+The event was held online May 17-19, 21, and 26, 2021. —

 Advances in methods to characterize wildfires and wildfire regimes and interactions with living systems are rapidly changing.
 However, these advances often occur in relative isolation due to current funding mechanisms.
 Wildfire research in the past decade includes tools like Earth observing satellites and aircraft, establishment of long-term research sites and persistent observatories, investment in plant trait and genomic databases, and the development of paleoecological records spanning continental to global scales.
 The main discovery has been that wildfires and wildfire regimes are incredibly diverse with equally diverse consequences to living systems ranging from molecular pathways to the globe.
 We have insufficient knowledge about the consequences of wildfire on living systems.
 The main limitation is linking insights gained from different methods and approaches into a comprehensive and holistic understanding.

 A convergent approach is needed to overcome these challenges and make significant intellectual and societal advances.
 Such an approach could leverage existing programs that fund research related to wildfire and its consequences.
 Through developing a coordinated effort, significant advances can be made.
 Collaborations between researchers in diverse biological fields and quantitative scientists (e.g. mathematicians, computer scientists, Earth scientists, and engineers) with relevant expertise could lead to better approaches to interrogate and predict wildfire behavior and ecological consequences using available data, in situ and remote sensing, and new experimental systems.